About Strawberry Persian & Pedigree Rescue

 We are all unpaid volunteers with a passion to help cats in need of vet care or a new home.
 We help many cats we are told other rescues have refused to help.
 The adoption fees for the young cats help our work with the old, disabled or cats needing vet care/surgery.

-We have also saved some overseas cats but that can cost such a lot of money, we have scaled it right back, so it is limited by funds available and only via our friend, so we can ensure they are well enough to travel.
+We have also saved some overseas cats but that can cost such a lot of money, we have scaled it right back, and for 2018 may only help a few more that the volunteers are already committed to help.

 We get no grants and we cannot continue our work without your help, by donating, fostering and adopting from Strawberry.
 Our vet bill is often in the thousands of pounds.